robo-fox/website-copyright-footer/README.md

 ## React Web Copyright Footer

 - I published this package to save myself a couple minutes, please feel free to use it in your own projects.
-- Simply pass in the name of the owning company (companyName) and the developent compaany/individual (developerName)
+- Simply pass in the name of the owning company (companyName) and the developent company/individual (developerName)

+- Working on SVGs for other US states, as of 2/16/22 only LA (Lousiana) is available

 ## Installation